labsyspharm/cylinter/docs/_includes/dir.md

 Notes:

-* The name of the parent input directory (e.g., `<input>`) is the experiment name.
+* The basename of the destination directory path (i.e. <dest_dir_path>) is assumed to be the experiment name.
-* The file `markers.csv` contains metadata about experimental immunomarkers and must be placed in the parent directory.
+* The file `markers.csv` contains metadata about experimental immunomarkers.
-* Tabular data (i.e. `csv files`) must be placed inside the `csv/` subdirectory.
+* Tabular data (i.e. `csv files`) are located in `csv/` subdirectories.
-* Preprocessed multiplex imaging data (i.e. `ome.tif files`) must be placed inside the `tif/` subdirectory.
+* Preprocessed multiplex imaging data (i.e. `ome.tif files`) are located in `tif/` subdirectories.
-* For TMA data (as opposed to whole tissue samples), subdirectories labeled by TMA name will be present in the parent input directory (`<input>`).
-Otherwise, the input directory structure is repeated per TMA subdirectory.
-* The pipeline can be started from any module (see below), in which case it will look for the cached output of the immediately preceding module in the auto-generated `output/checkpoints` subdirectory.
-  * For example, running the pipeline with `--module selectROIs` will start the pipeline at the region of interest (ROI) section module.
+* In the case of TMA data, data from different TMA slides are located in experiment-specific subdirectories.